leonbohmann/APReader/README.md

 After reading all channels from the binary file, the channels are analyzed and every measure-channel will receive a reference to a time channel, depending on the amount of entries in the channels and the fact, that the time-channel has to contain "time" or "zeit" in its name.
 What that means is, that a channel with x entries and the name "time - 1" will be regarded as the time-channel of any other channel with x Data Entries.

-Here is an example plot, generated out of a binary file only:
+Here is an example plot, generated directly from a binary file:
 ![apread_demo_out_1](https://user-images.githubusercontent.com/13386367/118563304-9dffba80-b76e-11eb-8730-c982c2ece7db.png)

 ## Installation